jbtescudeiro16/jbtescudeiro16/README.md

  I'm from a small city in the Northeast of Portugal called Valpaços,Vila Real.

- 🔭 I’m currently studying Computer Engeneering in Universidade Do Minho
+ 🔭 I’m currently studying Software Engeneering in Universidade Do Minho.

+ The content of this GitHub is mainly School Projects.Hope you enjoy.